Crypto Twitter for builders: voice as the only moat that survives a bear market

 None of these patterns are illegal or even necessarily dishonest.
 They're just structurally interchangeable, which is why they fail to compound trust.
 The voice-first move is to refuse the patterns at the content level, not just to add original copy on top of them.

-- Technical observations (35%).
+1. Technical observations (35%).
 What you're shipping, what you considered and rejected, what surprised you in the audit, what the tradeoff was on the storage layer.
-Specific, in your voice.
+Specific, in your style.
 This is the pillar that signals 'I actually build this.'

 Notice what's not on the list: launch announcements as the primary content, token-price commentary, hype threads, generic 'we're hiring' posts.
 Those exist (in maybe 10 to 15% of post slots) but they sit on top of the four pillars, not in place of them.